Here is a mental health consumer's personal history. The patient gets treatment or support for a mental disorder.

 Insurance-assessment

-In April 2018, an insurance-psychiatrist examined me.
-He claimed that I merely had a non-compensable personality disorder.
+In April 2018, an insurance psychiatrist examined me.
+He claimed that I merely had a personality disorder.
+That was not compensable.

 Treating psychiatrist

-In contrast, my treating psychiatrist Dr Lean, reported in June 2018 as follows:
+In contrast, my treating psychiatrist Dr Lean, reported thus in June 2018.

 Mr Kilgallins Axis I Diagnosis accounts for his entire psychiatric state and they are directly associated to his work place injury -consistently reported more proximal to his injury and the report trajectory - his premorbid and functioning do not manifest a Personality Disorder at all.